-The City is responsible for a number of overlapping permits and programs which require implementation of complementary BMPs including but not limited to several NPDES permits, a Phase II MS4 program, MNGWPD requirements, and other relevant programs.
+The City is responsible for a number of overlapping permits and programs which require implementation of complementary BMPs including but not limited to several NPDES permits, a Phase II MS4 program, MNGWP requirements, and other relevant programs.
 Thus, many of the aforementioned BMPs have been in place since the initiation of the WPP activities and will continue into the future.
 Additional relevant BMPs may be implemented as part of the MS4 program the City operates under Georgia NPDES Permit No. GAG610000 and will be addressed as they occur in future annual reports.

-D. Effectiveness of Existing BMPs
+Effectiveness of Existing BMPs

 Overall, all monitoring locations continue to exhibit elevated bacteriological concentrations exceeding state standards, which is consistent with bacteriological issues identified in the City's WA.
-Additionally, dissolved oxygen (DO) observations continue to violate state standards at sites BR-6 and TC-1.
-During the 2018 monitoring period two (2) monitoring sites, BR-6 and TW-1, experienced dissolved metal concentrations for zinc (Zn) but all concentrations were well below EPD's acute and chronic criteria.
-However, copper (Cu) which has historically violated state standards, was found to be within the state limits for freshwater streams at all monitoring locations.
+Additionally, dissolved oxygen (DO) observations continue to violate state standards at one site (BR-6).
+In previous years there have been dissolved oxygen (DO) violations at both BR-6 and TC-1, however, this year's DO levels at TC-1 have been tested to be compliant with state guideline.
+During the 2019 monitoring period, one (1) monitoring site (BR-6) , experienced dissolved metal concentrations for zinc (Zn) but all concentrations were well below EPD's acute and chronic criteria.
+As with last years report, copper (Cu) continues to be within the state limits for freshwater streams at all monitoring locations.

-The 2018 water quality observations indicate that the relative concentrations continue near previous baseline levels with little noticeable trending.
+The 2019 water quality observations indicate that the relative concentrations continue near previous baseline levels with little noticeable trending.
 Therefore, it is concluded the BMPs appear to be effective in maintaining relatively stable conditions throughout the service area watersheds.

-5 WATER QUALITY AND BIOLOGICAL MONITORING
+WATER QUALITY AND BIOLOGICAL MONITORING

-A. Monitoring Site Information
+Monitoring Site Information

-In accordance with the approved WPP, previous Annual Progress Reports, and modifications to the LTMP, the long-term monitoring requirements during the 2018 calendar year consisted of: water quality monitoring for two (2) dry and one (1) wet weather events; and bacteriological monitoring for two (2) 4-day events.
-The dry weather water quality sampling events occurred in May and October 2018; the wet weather water quality sampling event occurred in September 2018; and the two (2) 4-day series bacteriological sampling events occurred in May and September/October 2018, respectively.
+In accordance with the approved WPP, previous Annual Progress Reports, and modifications to the LTMP, the long-term monitoring requirements during the 2019 calendar year consisted of water quality monitoring for two (2) dry and one (1) wet weather events and bacteriological monitoring for two (2) 4-day events.
+The dry weather water quality sampling events occurred in April and October 2019; the wet weather water quality sampling event occurred in July 2019; and the two (2) 4-day series bacteriological sampling events occurred in April/May and September/October 2019, respectively.

-Water quality monitoring (including bacteriological sampling) was performed at three (3) sampling locations (BR-6, TC-1, and TW-1) in and around the City of Hampton in Henry County, Georgia in 2018.
+Water quality monitoring (including bacteriological sampling) was performed at three (3) sampling locations (BR-6, TC-1, and TW-1) in and around the City of Hampton in Henry County, Georgia in 2019.
 As mentioned in previous Annual Progress Reports, the three (3) monitoring stations sampled in this study were modified from the original WA stations in accordance with a revised LTMP approved by GAEPD in 2015 to begin January 1, 2016.
 Descriptions and locations of the revised LTMP monitoring sites are provided in Table 5-1 and Figure 5-1.